cunnie/sslip.io/docs/wildcard.md

 #### Troubleshooting / Debugging

-Run the server in one window so you can see the output, and then ssh into another window and watch the output in realtime.
+Run the server in one window so you can see the output, and then ssh into another window and watch the log output in realtime.

 ```
 gcloud compute ssh sslip -- -A